 Even Sandara Park (a member of 2NE1) became very popular in the Philippines with her love teams and countless advertisements, gigs, and movies.
 It took her a year or so before she decided to go back to Korea and start anew.

-Before I started my career (sort of) in singing, there wasn’t really anything that I have planned to happen.
-As I entered the university, I just checked out some orgs that I deemed perfect.
+Before I started my career (sort of) in singing, there wasn’t really much that I have planned to happen.
+As I entered the university, I just checked out some orgs.
 I auditioned here and there until I landed on the firm ground of the University of the Philippines Manila Chorale.
 Like everyone else, I started as a trainee and after a year, found myself bearing the title of a member.

 The Dynamics of the Music